lisp-mirror/eql5/README-1.txt

-QT MODULES (help, network, sql, svg, opengl, webkit)
+QT MODULES (help, network, sql, svg, webkit)
 ==========

 To build an EQL module (corresponding to a Qt module), do the following in src/: